 David Archer: Are there any other notable climate challenges that you’d like to mention that are present in Port Aransas?

-Brett Stawar: You know, some of the things people like to do here, uh, it’s, it is a native beach, um, with a lot of, um, organic dunes, um, and just natural beauty.
-So some people may be, um, coming here more to see those lifestyles.
-Uh, we have the Marine Science Institute here that is full.
-Display of what sea life is here in the Texas Gulf and what different, um, sustainability things we’re doing as a country, as a state, and as a community to improve that.
+Brett Stawar: Some of the things people like to do here—it is a native beach with a lot of organic dunes and just natural beauty.
+So some people may be coming here more to see those lifestyles.
+We have the Marine Science Institute here that is full display of what sea life is here in the Texas Gulf and what different sustainability things we’re doing as a country, as a state, and as a community to improve that.

 David Archer: What’s one thing that you hope visitors can learn from a trip?